AgileVentures/AgileVentures/AGM_CONFERENCE_2018.md

 * 20:00 UTC (16:00 EDT) -- [Y](/projects/y) (Will)

 The format will be 15 minute online presentations followed by 15 minutes for discussion.
 Then 30 minute breakout networking sessions before the next presentation

+All live feeds will be available in the AgileVentures Slack on the day - just jump into Slack to participate.
+There's a limit of seven people in each hangout, and Premium members will have first refusal on these places, but any places that are not filled will be made available on a first come first served basis.